VictorAugDB/Intergalactic-Federation/README.md

   docker-compose up
 ```
-OBS: (I didn't test the if the npm commands takes errors, prefer to use yarn to avoid errors)
+OBS: (I didn't test if the npm commands takes errors, prefer to use yarn to avoid errors)

 If you se this the application is running correctly